 ‘Whose child is he, Corwynal?
 Yours?
 Your father’s?
 Or is he the son of some man whose name you don’t know?’

-Corwynal is the half-Caledonian son of the King of Lothian, guardian and tutor to his much younger half-brother, Trystan, who he secretly believes to be his own son.
-For years he’s kept him in Lothian to avert a dream he has of a challenge and a death.
-But when war comes to Lothian, Corwynal struggles to protect a boy desperate to win a name for himself as a warrior.
+Corwynal is the half-Caledonian son of the King of Lothian, guardian and tutor to his much younger half-brother, Trystan.
+For years he’s kept him in Lothian to avert a dream he’s had of a challenge and a death.
+But when war comes to Lothian, Corwynal struggles to protect a boy desperate to win a name for himself as a hero.
 Corwynal’s task becomes more difficult as Trystan begins to forge his own way in the world, an independence that ultimately results in Trystan accepting a challenge from The Morholt, a famous Scots champion, the meeting Corwynal has long had nightmares about.
 Can he stop what the Gods and fate have decreed?
-And how much is he prepared to sacrifice for the boy he believes to be his own son?
+And how much more is he prepared to sacrifice for the boy with the secret he can never reveal?

 Read more about The Wolf in Winter